-Since our inception in 1972, Thomas Edison State College has helped more than 45,000 adults achieve their dreams of earning a college degree.
+Since our inception in 1972, Thomas Edison State University has helped nearly 50,000 adults achieve their dreams of earning a college degree.

-I am pleased to welcome you to our College family, and I wish you well as you pursue your educational goals.
+I am pleased to welcome you to our University family, and I wish you well as you pursue your educational goals.